js-works/js-reactive/README.md

-# jsReactUtils
+# js-react-utils
-A bundle of helpler functions to simplify component implementations with React
+A bundle of utility functions to simplify component development with React

 ## Usage example